jacintocapote/github/README.md

 **NOTE**: This module implement a service.
 You can use the service to use any method implemented with the library [1] you can check [3] for more info.

 ## Because Drupal 8

-I used drupal 8 because is the best solution to integrate a API.
-Drupal 8 include so good components from symfony get a better performance (Dependecy injection, ....) and more maintable code.
+I used drupal 8 because is the best solution to integrate a new API.
+Drupal 8 include so good components from symfony to get a better performance (Dependecy injection, ....) and more maintable code.
-TODO: Extend this section
+With drupal 7 is more difficult to integrate a API or a POD system.
+If you want to integrate a library with symfony components, .... the best solution is D8.

 ## How test functional requirements